mpho-shabalala/mpho-cli/README.md

 - `docs` — Generate documentation from code comments
 - `init` — Scaffold a new project with a basic structure
 - `readme` — Generate a bare minimum README.md file (quick project docs)
+- `git` — Runs git add, commit and push to remote repository

 ---